Travelling alone for the first time, whether completely alone, with your partner, family or friends, but without an organized structure, scares you?

 Accept to be destabilized.

-When you travel to another continent, you are inevitably confronted with a culture that is a little or very different from ours.
+When travelling alone for the first time and to another continent, you are inevitably confronted with a culture that is a little or very different from ours.

 I must admit that this is the side of the trip I prefer: feeling challenged in my ideas, values, getting out of my comfort zone, learning from all these differences, etc.